doctrine/DoctrineBundle/Resources/doc/middlewares.rst

 .. note::

-    Middlewares has been introduced in the version 3.2 of ``doctrine/dbal`` and at least the 2.6 version of ``doctrine/doctrine-bundle`` is needed to integrate them in Symfony as shown above.
+    Middlewares have been introduced in version 3.2 of ``doctrine/dbal`` and at least the 2.6 version of ``doctrine/doctrine-bundle`` is needed to integrate them in Symfony as shown above.